What Is Olfactory Hyposensitivity?IN BRIEF

 - Choosing a different fabric for socks

-- Brushing teeth after every meal and use dental floss and mouthwash
+- Brushing teeth after every meal and using floss and mouthwash

-- Activating the fan and closing the bathroom door after a bowel movement
+- Turning on the fan and closing the bathroom door after using the toilet

 - Avoiding passing gas in public, even if it is silent and seems odorless to the hyposensitive person

-- Making sure garments are thoroughly dry after washing to avoid damp odors
+- Ensuring clothes are fully dry after washing to prevent damp odors

 Attention